ThinkDataEd/student/docs/unit1/lesson16.md

     people/objects had *this* value on the first variable and *this* value on the second."

 ###**Lesson:**
-1. Launch the lesson by displaying the following scenario:
+1. Read the following scenario:

     Rosa has a theory that cat owners are also musical.
 To find out, she decided to collect data that would help her understand the relationship between cat